-Iranian-German Activist, U.S. Visa Holder, Broadcaster, and Businessman for large multinational corporations like Siemens and Bosch.
+Iranian-German Activist, U.S. Visa Holder, Broadcaster, and Businessman

-Jamshid Sharmahd is a businessman, broadcaster, and official of the Kingdom Assembly of Iran (aka Tondar).
-Tondar is a small exile group that opposes the Iranian regime and seeks to restore the monarchy, but opposes Crown Prince Reza Pahlavi, making it an outlier among monarchist groups.
+Jamshid Sharmahd is a businessman, broadcaster, and former spokesperson for the Kingdom Assembly of Iran (aka Tondar).
+Tondar is a small exile group that opposes the Iranian regime and seeks to restore the monarchy.